Genital warts

 Will the HPV vaccine protect against genital warts?

-The HPV vaccine, which is nivalent (ie protects against 9 subtypes of HPV) can provide protection against genital warts.
+The HPV vaccine, which is nivalent (ie protects against 9 subtypes of HPV) can provide protection against genital w

 I am pregnant and have genital warts.
 Will my child get infected and is it dangerous?